Shrikrishna10/cnn_layer1/Convolution.md

 |    23 |  Red  | (cycle 3/3)          | idle  | idle  | idle  | +     | Final sum ready                    |

 **Result:** Final sum in ACC1 (or ACC3 depending on design choice).
-Can write to output FIFO / memory in cycle 24.
+Can write to output FIFO / memory in cycle 24.(+3 for loading initial values)

 **Key:** `×` = Multiply in progress · `+` = Add/accumulate in progress · `LOAD` = Loading external ACC value for ADD-only mode · `idle` = MAC not active